dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 }
 ~~~

-Firstly, it will update the **droneLocation** with the aircraft's current location.
+First, it will update the **droneLocation** with the aircraft's current location.
 Then, it will disable the inspireMainController's IOC function.

 ***
 **Important**: Since there are conflicts between DJI Mobile SDK's GroundStation and IOC, you cannot use them at the same time.
-So please make sure to close the IOC feature before using GroundStation.
-Otherwise, you will run into trouble.
+Please make sure to close the IOC feature before using GroundStation.
+Otherwise, you will run into errors.
 ***

-Next, update the status labels' text data from the DJIMCSystemState.
-Furthermore, update the aircraft's location and heading by calling the related methods of **DJIMapController**.
+Next, update the text for the status labels from the DJIMCSystemState.
+Furthermore, update the aircraft's location and heading by calling the related methods from **DJIMapController**.

-Finally, let's implement the DJIDroneDelegate Method as below:
+Finally, let's implement the DJIDroneDelegate Method, as shown below:

 ~~~objc
 #pragma mark - DJIDroneDelegate Method